rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 There are very strict guidelines on LLM-generated code changes:
 > Pre-arranged, non-critical, high-quality, well-tested, and well-reviewed code changes that are originally created by an LLM are allowed, **with disclosure**.

+In general, the policy focuses on *understanding*, helping to ensure that we have a mental model of our code, not just artifacts that mechanically do the right thing.

 ### Moderation rules